 - A. Director, BIA (DBIA) is responsible for ensuring that appropriate organizational arrangements, resources, and personnel are available to implement and maintain the BIA's Realty program.
 The DBIA serves as the Senior Accountable Official for this program and has primary responsibility for implementing and executing BIA programs in accordance with statute, regulation, and Departmental policy. - B. Deputy Bureau Director (DBD), Field Operations, BIA is responsible for overseeing the Regional Directors (RDs) and disseminating policy relevant to the regions. - C. DBD, Office of Trust Services (OTS), BIA is responsible for ensuring that statutory and regulatory timetables for ROW and lease applications are met, and that guidance is available to regional and BIA agency staff tasked with processing ROW and lease applications; initiating periodic program reviews of regional and agency programs; and assisting in the development and dissemination of trust resource policy to the RDs. - D. Division Chief, Division of Real Estate Services (DRES), OTS is responsible for overall policy and guidance development within the division, including establishing Realty program policies and standards to comply with statutory and regulatory requirements; day-to-day oversight of the Realty program; ensuring technical assistance and training is provide to BIA regions as needed; conducting program reviews; and managing BIA's federal reporting requirements as they relate to the Realty program. - E. Regional Director (RD) serves as the Senior Accountable Official for the Realty program in their respective region and is responsible for reviewing and acting on any ROW and lease applications that are not otherwise delegated to the BIA agency level.
-An
+An RD is responsible for ensuring that policy guidance is available and followed by regional and agency staff. - F. BIA Agency Superintendent is responsible for managing their respective organization's Realty program compliance in day-to-day operations and coordinating reviews of ROW and lease applications.
+Superintendents are responsible for implementing Realty responsibilities at the appropriate level as re-delegated by the DBD Field Operations or RD.
+Such delegation will only be made when the BIA agency or program office has appropriate expertise on staff or are otherwise readily available.

-Replaces #22-32, Issued: 4/15/22
+Replaces #23-34, Issued: 4/18/23